UiPath/ProcessMining-devkit-connector/documentation/{apptemplate-name}.md

 - Etc.

 #### Table A
-\<Shortly explain what the table represents.>
+\<Shortly explain what the table represents.
+Add filtering on table if applicable.>

 |Field   |Type     |Description                                     |
 |:-------|:--------|:-----------------------------------------------|
 |Field A |text     |Example: User who created the record.           |
 |Field B |datetime |Example: timestamp when the record was created. |

-\<Add filtering on table if applicable, example below>
-Filtering: only records after a certain time (based on `Field B`) are selected
+Filtering: only records after a certain time (based on `Field B`) are selected.

 ---